Endoscopic balloon dilatation for removal of bile duct stones

 Endoscopic balloon dilatation of the biliary sphincter can be a valuable adjunct to the therapeutic arsenal of the biliary endoscopist for removal of bile duct stones during endoscopic retrograde cholangiopancreatography (ERCP) in highly selected patients.

-This topic will review endoscopic balloon dilation of the biliary sphincter.
+This topic will review endoscopic balloon dilatation of the biliary sphincter.
 ERCP with endoscopic sphincterotomy is discussed separately.
-(See "Overview of indications for and complications of ERCP and endoscopic biliary sphincterotomy" and "Standard biliary sphincterotomy technique: The cutting edge".)
+(See "Endoscopic retrograde cholangiopancreatography: Indications, patient preparation, and complications" and "Standard biliary sphincterotomy technique: The cutting edge".)